devisis/rock-paper-scissors-lizard-spock/README.md

  - [Gitpod](https://gitpod.io/) used for writing up the code.
  - [GitHub](https://github.com/devisis/rock-paper-scissors-lizard-spock) used for the IDE.
  - [invision](https://www.invisionapp.com/) To create wireframes.
- - Grid and Flexbox for the positioning of elements.s
+ - Grid and Flexbox for the positioning of elements.
+ - [ShareX](https://getsharex.com/) for capturing screenshots and gifs

 ## Testing